alexispolti/ChibiOS_docgenerator/README.md

 Goal
 ------

-The 4.x branch of ChibiOS contains only the main HAL's documentation: the documentation of the ports have been supressed, as they are quite difficult to generate.
+The 4.x and 5.x branches of ChibiOS contain only the main HAL's documentation: the documentation of the ports have been supressed, as they are quite difficult to generate.
 Here's a tool to generate this documentation.

 Installation and usage
 -----------------------------